History of the Brooklyn Nets: 2016–2018: Struggles and rebuilding

 The bottom quickly fell out for the Nets a year later.
 They did not get their first win until the eighth game of the season.
 By the start of 2016, they were 9–23.
 After waiving Joe Johnson and Deron Williams, on January 10, 2016, the Nets announced that they had parted ways with head coach Lionel Hollins and general manager Billy King.
 Tony Brown became interim head coach, while former Spurs assistant general manager Sean Marks became general manager.
 Marks made clear that his vision included a rebuilding process that would take years to execute, something that Prokhorov acknowledged.
 In an open letter he wrote on Yahoo!
 Sports in February 2016, Prokhorov apologized for his previous free-spending approach, saying that he now realized it was not the best way to build a champion.

 In April 2016, the Nets hired former Knicks and Hawks assistant Kenny Atkinson as the new head coach.
-During Nets free agency in the summer of 2016, the team started and have nearly completed their rebuilding process by acquiring through sign or trade deals the following; Randy Foye, Anthony Bennett, Trevor Booker, Luis Scola, and Jeremy Lin.
+In the summer of 2016, the team sought to rebuild by acquiring Randy Foye, Anthony Bennett, Trevor Booker, and Jeremy Lin.
 However, the Nets fell below even the lowest of expectations when they secured a league-worst 8–33 record at the midway point of the season, and an 11-game losing streak with a 119–109 loss to the Raptors.
 The streak was the longest since their 0–18 start in the 2009–2010 season.
 This was partly because starting point guard Jeremy Lin had missed 29 of the 41 games played up until that point with a hamstring injury.
 On January 9, 2017, the Nets waived Anthony Bennett and was replaced by Quincy Acy who was given a 10-day contract.
 They ultimately finished 20–62, the worst record in the league.
 Additionally, as part of the deal that brought them Pierce and Garnett four years earlier, they had to swap their 2017 first-round pick with the Celtics.

 On June 20, 2017, the Nets traded Lopez and a 2017 first-round pick to the Lakers in exchange for D'Angelo Russell and Timofey Mozgov.
 The Nets finished the 2017–18 season with a 28–54 record, missing the playoffs for the third consecutive season.

 During this time, the four picks Brooklyn traded to Boston for Garnett and Pierce would turn into Marcus Smart, Jaylen Brown, Jayson Tatum and Collin Sexton.
 Brown and Tatum have been named All-Stars for the Celtics, while Marcus Smart has won the NBA Defensive Player of the Year Award.